-Mind you, the contributions to the greater-Cleveland community didn't stop with Garland or All-Star Game donations.
+Mind you, the contributions to the greater-Cleveland community didn’t stop with Garland or All-Star Game donations.
 Cavaliers great Channing Frye partnered with Mobil 1 and their newly launched Tune Up program and Project Backboard to revitalize the basketball court at Merrick House in Cleveland.
-Microsoft also joined in on the unveiling of the new computer lab, while the nonprofit organization Hoopbus assisted in showcasing and utilizing a new gym during Frye's efforts.
+Microsoft also joined in on unveiling the new computer lab, while the nonprofit organization Hoopbus assisted in showcasing and utilizing a new gym during Frye’s efforts.

 Cavaliers rookie Evan Mobley, meanwhile, also got in on similar action to Frye.
 Mobley partnered with Gatorade to surprise kids from Near West Recreation, a local social impact group that serves more than 1,000 kids each year, with news that Gatorade will fund basketball programming for hundreds of their kids and that the brand has also begun renovations at the Cuyahoga Metropolitan Housing Authority’s Lakeview Community Center basketball court to ensure kids in the Cleveland Ohio City neighborhood can continue to play in a safe and welcoming environment.
 As part of the surprise, Mobley also led the kids through a basketball skills challenge in partnership with Bleacher Report.